 Changes to your circumstances

-The first thing is to find out if your new employer offers a company pension, and whether they contribute to it.
+The first thing is to find out if your new employer will Auto-Enrol you into a qualifying scheme or if they don’t currently, do they offer a company pension, and whether they contribute to it.
 If so, you should join, so you don't miss out on any payments they're offering.
 You can also keep your Virgin Pension, and keep paying into it if you wish.